 Hello and thank you for visiting our website!
-This site began years ago to promote a benefit concert done to raise money for brain tumor research.
+This site began years ago to promote a benefit concert done to raise money for brain tumor research to benefit brain tumor suvivors like me.
 I have "retired" from organizing benefit concerts now, but I decided to make this website into a resource for information for brain tumor survivors.
 You will also see memories and photos from the three benefit concerts from 2011, 2012, and 2013.
-In 2013, I was also diagnosed with bladder cancer and you will find information and helpful links about the disease and my journey with it as well on this site.
-In 2017 I was diagnosed with Rheumatoid Arthritis (RA) and had to undergo rotator cuff repair surgery as a result.
-I included information regarding this experience, too.
-I'm glad you found this site and pray that it will be helpful for you.
-If I may be of any help to you in your journey, please feel free to use the "Contact Me" section of this website and I will be more than happy to reply to your message.
+Since that time, I have gone through some additional health concerns.
+I have included information about each experience, with the hope that you will find the information helpful if you or someone you know are going through the same thing.
+Feel free to use the "contact me" section if you have any questions, and I will be happy to respond to your message.

 The History of the "Candy and Friends" Benefit Concert...